 Keep it Light

-While it’s standard practice just to wear less or have a breathable outfit during summer, the colors of your clothes matter, too.
+While it’s a standard practice just to wear less or have a breathable outfit during summer, the colors of your clothes matter, too.
 Wear light-colored clothes as much as you can.
 A white shirt allows light to reflect from it.
-Darker clothes, on the other hand, tend to absorb light.
-This causes you to feel warmer.
+Darker clothes, on the other hand, tend to absorb light, which causes you to feel warmer.